alexander-hagg/v-elites/README.md

 The utils folder can contain some domain-specific functions.
 The following functions are expected:

-categorize.m        -   phenotypic features that can be extracted from a phenotype in this domain domain.m            -   parameterization of the domain getPhenotype.m      -   create phenotype based on genome showExample.m       -   visualize phenotype validateChildren.m  -   (optional) can contain validation of constraints.
-Not used at the moment.
+categorize.m        -   phenotypic features that can be extracted from a phenotype in this domain\s domain.m            -   parameterization of the domain\s getPhenotype.m      -   create phenotype based on genome\s
+showExample.m       -   visualize phenotype\s
+validateChildren.m  -   (optional) can contain validation of constraints.
+Not used at the moment.\s

 ## Bibtex entrees